tracethompson/dropshop/README.md

-See all the current products for sale on DropShop.
+See all the current files for sale on <a href="http://getdropshop.com/">getdropshop.com</a>.